 Pursuant to section 3 (2) of the InstVergV, the Supervisory Board is responsible for the appropriate design of the remuneration systems for members of the Management Board.
 The Supervisory Board decides on Management Board remuneration, monitors appropriateness, defines targets for determining variable remuneration, and decides on target achievement.
 During the following years, the Supervisory Board reviews, within the framework of backtesting/malus reviews, whether variable remuneration originally determined needs to be adjusted or reclaimed (clawback).
 As part of examining appropriateness of Management Board remuneration, the Supervisory Board shall review whether the remuneration system for the Management Board (as well as the corresponding targets for Management Board members derived therefrom) is consistent with the Company's business and risk strategies, the objectives derived from these strategies, the corresponding risk management, as well as with the defined risk appetite and corporate values.
-As further elements of this examination of appropriateness, a vertical comparison with the average remuneration of relevant employees and the top management level below the Management Board is to be carried out, as well as a horizontal comparison with the remuneration of Management Board members of comparable enterprises based on the relevant peer group.
+A vertical comparison of remuneration of the Management Board members with the remuneration of the senior management (usually the highest management level below the Management Board members of comparable enterprises based on the relevant peer group, are required as further elements of this appropriateness test.